 - Sticking anything to walls or doors – if you want posters displayed in the building please mention this during your booking.

 - Engaging in any behaviour which is considered detrimental to other building users.

 We can ask any organisation or its members to leave the building if they go against any of these rules.

-Please complete our Booking Application Form and return it to the Tenant Liaison Manager (TLM) of the building you want to book.
-If you don’t know who the TLM is, email us on firstname.lastname@example.org and we can give you their contact details.
+Please complete our Booking Application Form and return it to the Operations and Relationship Manager (ORM) of the building you want to book.
+If you don’t know who the ORM is, email us on firstname.lastname@example.org and we can give you their contact details.

-You can also get booking forms direct from the TLM at any of our buildings.
+You can also get booking forms direct from the ORM at any of our buildings (CHP Property database).